-No Justice; No Streets: Documentary Shines a Light on the Protests in Ferguson
+No Justice; No Streets: Documentary sheds light on Ferguson protests

 “Whose Streets” is a first-hand account of the protests following the death of Michael Brown in Ferguson.
 The necessity of covering the events from a perspective other than that of the mainstream media is without question, and this film offers unprecedented access.

 “Whose Streets” captures the siege-like atmosphere in Ferguson when the protests began─including how the midnight curfew, an intimidation tactic, was couched as a safety measure.
 A woman shouts, “This is not Iraq,” as officers begin to enforce the curfew that doesn’t start for another 90 minutes.
 Families in their own backyards are asked to go back inside.
 In another particularly chilling scene, the memorial for Michael Brown is dismantled, as though the teddy bears and candles, too, have no right to be there.
 Director Sabaah Folayan stays largely off-screen, instead just letting the intensity of the footage take over.